How To Boost Your Post-Purchase Strategy With Loyalty Building Tactics

 The probability of selling to an existing customer is 3x to 35x higher than selling to a new one.
 Yet the focus tends to be on acquiring new customers, simply for the reason that looks better on paper.

-Positive numbers for new customers is always a fun thing to see on your spreadsheets.
+Positive numbers for new customers are always a fun thing to see on your spreadsheets.
 Yet, there’s also real excitement and opportunity in focusing on retaining your existing customers.
 When building a loyal base of customers, you should also implement customer retention strategies.

 Let's be honest.
 Even though acquiring new customers is far more costly than retaining new ones, somehow customer retention tends to slip out of focus.